huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.

-For completeness it is noted that versions prior to -02 of this specification proposed a simpler mapping scheme which omitted the 2 byte length field and supported only a single response on a given stream.
-The more complex mapping above was adopted to specifically cater for XFR support, however it breaks compatibility with earlier versions.

 ### DNS Message IDs

 When sending queries over a QUIC connection, the DNS Message ID MUST be set to